|Restrictions:||LSU applicants only|

 Deposit: A $500 deposit will be placed on your LSU billing statement at the time that you apply to the program.

 Payment Deadlines: the $500 deposit is put on your billing statement and is due at the time that the charge appears.
 The rest of the program fee (minus the $500 deposit) and the tuition/fees for the courses will appear on your wintersession fee bill.
-Those fee bills are available via myLSU on Nov 10 and are due on Nov 27.
+Those fee bills are available via myLSU in early November and are due in late November (exact dates TBD by the Registrar).

 If you withdraw from the program: After November 1, you will be responsible for making payments on your study abroad program, even if you do not go on the program.
 The amount that you will owe is based on the date on which you withdraw.
 The withdrawal schedule is: